There has been big wins for people with asthma today with two new medications to be added to the Pharmaceutical Benefits Scheme (PBS).

 Asthma Australia welcomes Dupixent (dupliumab), a new monoclonal antibody therapy for people who live with severe uncontrolled asthma caused by type 2 inflammation (allergic or eosinophilic).

-Dupixent (dupliumab) can only be prescribed by a respiratory specialist, for adults and adolescents 12 years and over, and presents another treatment option, now within greater reach of more Australians through the PBS listing.
+Dupixent (dupliumab) treatment should be prescribed by a specialist experienced in the diagnosis and treatment of asthma, for adults and adolescents 12 years and over, and presents another treatment option, now within greater reach of more Australians through the PBS listing.
 The medication is also suitable for the treatment of moderate-to-severe atopic dermatitis (eczema) and has also recently been listed under the PBS for this indication.

 To read more about Dupixent (dupliumab) and its treatment of severe uncontrolled asthma, please click through to a joint media release by Sanofi and Asthma Australia here.